Behavioral Services

 There are two primary provider types that deliver therapeutic consultation behavioral services in Virginia: Positive Behavior Support Facilitators (PBSF) and Board Certified Behavior Analysts®/Licensed Behavior Analysts (BCBA®/LBA).

-In 2024, the creators of the BSPARI, in collaboration with Dr. Neil Deochand at University of Cincinnati, published work on quality assurance.
-This publication includes an overview of existing quality assurance instruments and offers considerations for readers interested in policy to practice alignment.
+- In 2024, the creators of the BSPARI, in collaboration with Dr. Neil Deochand at Mississippi State University, published work on quality assurance.
+Specifically, the publication includes an overview of existing quality assurance instruments and offers considerations for readers interested in policy to practice alignment.
 See a read-only version here: “The Development of a Behavior Plan Quality Assurance Instrument in a Publicly Funded System of Care“.

 Archives for Behavior Analysis in Practice